guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 >The beauty of the GitOps approach is that it eliminates the need for manual intervention while maintaining the security and integrity of the system.
 The developers or SREs can reverse the process just as easily by simply reverting the Git changes in the IaC repository.

 - <strong style="color: white">Principles</strong>
+	- declarative versus imperative approach --> it demans that the entrie system insluding infra and applicartions anifest to be declared in a declarative state
 	- Defines system definition as code --> facilitates easy roll-out and rollback
 	- Versions and defines desired system configuration
-	- Provides git changes that enable pull requests
+	- make use of Git, Provides git changes that enable pull requests, all the declarative filr (derised state) are stored in a Git repository.
 	- Offers a controller to avoid configuration drifts --> current system state matches desired state
+	- GitOps operators (software agents) --> automaticallt pull the desied state from GIt and apply them in one or more environment or clusters.
+	- GitOps opetators also makes sure the the entire stytem is self-healing to reduce the risk of human errors.
 - <strong style="color: white">Benefits</strong>
 	- Continuous Deployment --> automation of infrastructure changes
 		- Ensures quick and reliable updates
 	- Version Control and Traceability
 		- Provides a complete history of changes
 		- Allows rollback to the previous
-	- Consistency and Reproducibility
+	- Consistency and reproducibility
 		- Relies on version-controlled configuration
 		- Ensures that actual state matches desired state
 	- Collaboration and Review